 3. Create a plan

-The interesting thing was, once I had created a plan, I had more time!
+The interesting thing was, once I had created a plan, I had more time.
 I stopped doing busy work and started focusing more on the important tasks and the things which would help my blog grow and reach a wider audience.
-Before doing the 5 day profit plan I was constantly doing busy work, which are tasks which make you feel busy but don’t help you reach your goals.
+Before planning my content I was constantly doing busy work, which are tasks which make you feel busy but don’t help you reach your goals.
 For me, busy work meant making small tweaks here and there on my blog and spending way to long on unimportant tasks.